top of page

 This model explains how 'fear' literally switches off 'smart

-On 'autopilot', your Limbic uses stored thinking / actions to react fast to what it perceives is happening...
+On 'autopilot', your Limbic uses stored data to perceive and react fast to what is happening...

-Perception is created by matching sensory data to the (predictive) 'models' of and 'stories' about the world stored in your Neo Cortex.
-The instinctive reactions to perceived threat are often unhelpful in business, eg narrow focus only on the threat, moving away from it, over-thinking actions, reduced sensitivity, relying on yourself / distrusting all others.
+Perception is created by matching sensory data to predictive models ('stories') about the world stored in your Neo Cortex.
+The stored automatic reactions to perceived threat are often unhelpful in business, eg narrow focus on the threat, avoiding the issue, over-thinking of actions, reduced flexibility (rigidity), reduced sensitivity, distrust of others.

-In 'smart' mode you use your slower PFC to think more strategically and make new choices of actions...
+In 'smart' mode you also use your slower PFC to think strategically and consider new options for action...

 Threats perceived by the Limbic are often (internally) created from 'stories' rather than being (externally) 'real'...

-Imagined threats can be triggered by your personality, the system, and your relationships with other people in it.
-You can train yourself to calm your reactions to perceived threat - eg: physically by 'breathing'; cognitively by 're-framing'.
+These imagined threats can be triggered by your personality, the system, and your relationships with other people in it.
+You can calm yourself (a) physically, eg by 'breathing'; (b) cognitively, eg by 'naming & taming', then 're-framing'.

-Regular practices can turn new perception / new responses into stored patterns, ie new habits...
+Regular practices can help you turn these threat mitigation actions into new stored responses, ie new habits...

-Regular self-reflection, to review and modify your perception of situations, can literally create new neuronal pathways.
-Mindfulness practices can reduce your instinctive reaction to perceived threats.
+Mindfulness practices can make you less easily triggered.
+Regular self-reflection, to review and modify your perception of situations, can literally create new (non-threatening) stories about them.
 Coaching helps when you can't change perception on your own - with a strong connection to the coach, it's as if you can borrow their Limbic / their perception.

 "We're simpler than we WANT to believe" MB